Table of Contents

 Section 4.
 NPTE Tabulation

 Judges will be assigned primarily on the basis of mutuality.

-- Teams shall assign judges a preference rating according to a categorical system with a minimum of 8 categories.
+- Teams shall assign each judge a preference rating under a mutual preference system.
 Teams still in contention to break will not be assigned a judge in their lowest 25% of the judging pool unless there is no other judge available.